 Branch-typical pitfalls and risks “do’s and don’ts “

-Potential partner schools abroad, to exchange ideas, curricula etc..
+Potential partner schools abroad, to exchange ideas, curricula etc.

 Presentation of a role model (personal profile, references, etc).

 The foregoing summary of educational practice is rather traditional.
 This is for well considered reasons.
 Only by connecting to broadly accepted types of education we shall be able to find sufficient role models and practical experiences worldwide.
 Yet a few meaningful changes will be brought into each type of education: